pwrignall/campachoochoo-chronicles/posts/2023-10-15-ubuntu-setup-steps.md

 ### Git

-Configure user name and e-mail, and some aliases for nicer git logging:
+Configure user name and e-mail, some aliases for nicer git logging, and automatically setting up remote branches on pushing a locally-created one:

 ```bash
 git config --global user.name "bob.loblaw"